-- Be sure to keep your elbows in and tight; they may flair out slightly (which is fine), but allowing them to go out too far will deactivate your triceps.
+- Be sure to keep your elbows in and tight; they may lack flair out slightly (which is fine), but allowing them to go out too far will deactivate your triceps.

-- As the bar comes to your forehead, begin to lower your shoulder while rolling your arms back until the bar is behind your head; the bar should now be in line with the end of the bench.
+- As the bar comes to your forehead, lower your shoulder while rolling your arms back until the bar is behind your head; the bar should now be in line with the end of the bench.

 - Be sure to lower the bar slowly behind your head while controlling the movement.
-At this point, you should feel an intense stretch in your triceps as you both lower the bar and lift it in the next step.
+At this point, you should feel an intense stretch in your triceps as you both reduce the bar and lift it in the next step.